lABetancourtl/lABetancourtl/README.md

 ###

-<p align="left">I’m a Systems and Computer Engineering student passionate about web development and software architecture.
+<p align="left">I'm a Systems and Computer Engineering student passionate about web development and software architecture.
 I enjoy building functional, well-structured applications by applying clean code principles and best programming practices.
 I’m always eager to learn and explore new technologies to improve my craft.</p>

 ###